aadritabanerjee12/DataTransformer/README.md

 DbContext
 =============================
 Setup “ApplicationDbContext” class which inherits from DbContext and is located in the “DataTransformer.Data” project.
-There are two DbSets: LoadProfile and Tou:
+There are two DbSets: LoadProfile and Tou
 In the constructor of ApplicationDbContext, there is parameter “DbContextOptions<ApplicationDbContext>”.
 This is required to inject connection string to SQL Database located in Microsoft Azure cloud.
-In the Web API project in the “Startup” class, the usage of Entity Framework and database connection are indicated: services.AddDbContext<ApplicationDbContext>(options =>
+In the Web API project in the “Startup” class, the usage of Entity Framework and database connection are indicated:

+services.AddDbContext<ApplicationDbContext>(options =>
               options.UseSqlServer(
                   Configuration.GetConnectionString("ApplicationDbContext")